Version 5.6, 14 December 2022

-Where available, if a GP practice has permitted access to files (sometimes called letters) attached to your medical record or that of a person you are using proxy access on behalf of, you will be able to view and download these files through the NHS App.
+Where available, if a GP practice has permitted access to files (sometimes called letters) attached to your medical record or that of a person you are using proxy access on behalf of, you will be able to view and download these files through your NHS account.

 Once downloaded it is your own responsibility to keep the files secure.
-If you use a shared computer or mobile device to access the NHS App, make sure you delete any downloaded files when you are finished.
+If you use a shared computer or mobile device to access your NHS account, make sure you delete any downloaded files when you are finished.

 4.6 NHS App notifications